From Dark Corner to DOT-COM:

 secure.
 They are working with the political parties to help determine which

-group with as many connections to candidates arguing against the adoption of
+with as many connections to candidates arguing against the adoption of this

 sites, offering news, advertisements, and a host of other commercial

-downward slope of the voter turnout line and reach a conclusion that online
+slope of the voter turnout line and reach a conclusion that online voting, just

-voting, just like online streaming of news events on their websites, is an
+like online streaming of news events on their websites, is an experiment worth

 course, the abilities to link to the county voter site